leancodepl/flutter_corelibrary/packages/cqrs/README.md

 // Then construct a CQRS instance using the just created Uri
 // and an HTTP client which in most cases will be probably handling
-// refreshment of the tokens and their rotation.
-It could be either
+// refreshment of the tokens and their rotation. final cqrs = CQRS(loginClient, apiUri);
-// and oauth2 client or a login_client library client.
-final cqrs = CQRS(loginClient, apiUri);

 // Fetch first page of the all flowers query from the CQRS server.